 Location.
 34° 57.9′ N, 85° 10.652′ W. Marker is near Indian Springs, GeorgiaTouch for map.
 Marker is in this post office area: Ringgold GA 30736, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 84th Indiana Infantry (approx. 2.2 miles away); a different marker also named 84th Indiana Infantry (approx. 2.3 miles away); Civil War in Tennessee (approx. 2.7 miles away in Tennessee); First Skirmish at Chickamauga (approx. 2.7 miles away); 2nd Illinois Light Artillery (approx. 3.4 miles away); 86th Illinois Infantry (approx. 3.4 miles away); 125th Illinois Infantry (approx. 3.4 miles away); 85th Illinois Infantry (approx. 3.4 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 6, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,014 times since then and 26 times this year.
-Photo 1. submitted on October 6, 2008, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.
+This page was last revised on October 8, 2020.
+It was originally submitted on October 6, 2008, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,095 times since then and 13 times this year.
+Photos: 1. submitted on October 6, 2008, by David Seibert of Sandy Springs, Georgia.
+2. submitted on October 7, 2020, by Tim Fillmon of Webster, Florida. • Bill Pfingsten was the editor who published this page.

 Editor’s want-list for this marker.
 A wide view photo of the marker and the surrounding area together in context. • Can you help?